Opinion: We are leaving fathers out of this important discussion

 Despite this, too often traditional approaches to child poverty not only ignore fathers but even put obstacles in the way of their involvement.
 In my work through the Good+ Foundation, I constantly hear about fathers who are socially and psychologically isolated.
 In conversations with social workers who work in family services, I have learned about their distrust of fathers -- stemming from societal myths, historical stereotypes and personal biases they and many of us absorb.
 As a result, they often believe it is not worth their time to engage with fathers.
 So often we are also told by social workers that any attention to fathers is misplaced, that time and resources should be focused on single mothers, and that disengaged fathers are "deadbeat dads."

 Nothing could be further from the truth.
-In fact, our fatherhood focus work -- a three-pronged approach that includes providing goods (diapers, stroller, etc), financial grants to programs that intentionally engage fathers (along with mothers) and technical training and support to programs on how to engage fathers -- grew out of engagement with single mothers.
+In fact, our fatherhood focus work -- a three-pronged approach that includes providing goods (diapers, strollers, etc), financial grants to programs that intentionally engage fathers (along with mothers) and technical training and support to programs on how to engage fathers -- grew out of engagement with single mothers.
 It is precisely in order to give single mothers additional support that fathers need to be brought back into the picture.
 As Joe Jones, president of the Center for Urban Families in Baltimore and a leader in advocating for fathers as a tool for fighting child poverty, has observed

 , "These dads aren't deadbeat, they're 'dead-broke.'"
 They are themselves often the victims of incredible intergenerational traumas, including poverty.